Sex Crime Lawyers in Delaware County

 It is a common misconception to believe that sex crimes are usually committed by complete strangers.
 Alleged offenders in sex cases are typically people that the alleged victims knew personally, such as friends, family, or co-workers.
 Individuals who are convicted of sex offenses often face severe penalties that not only include lengthy terms of incarceration and substantial fines, but also possible requirements to register as sex offenders for several years — or possibly life.

 Why Do I Need a Sex Crimes Lawyer for My Case?

 If someone accuses you of sexual assault or some other sex crime, your reputation and future are on the line.
 Without legal counsel, you could severely damage your case and hurt your chances to obtain justice.
 Our attorneys have extensive criminal defense experience and the know-how to investigate the charges that you face.
-We will build a strong defense that represents your side of the story in court and ensures that your rights are protected.
+We will build a strong defense that represents your side of the story in court.

-We defend clients who are charged with many types of federal and state-level sex crimes, including those related to (Chapter 2907: SEX OFFENSES, Chapter 2950: SEXUAL PREDATORS, HABITUAL SEX OFFENDERS, SEXUALLY ORIENTED OFFENDERS):
+We defend clients who are charged with many types of federal and state-level sex crimes, including those related to Chapter 2907: SEX OFFENSES and Chapter 2950: SEXUAL PREDATORS, HABITUAL SEX OFFENDERS, SEXUALLY ORIENTED OFFENDERS:

 - Crimes committed via the internet

 - Other forms of sexual violence and assault